jvaubourg/plc-gnosis/README.md

 	cd plc-gnosis/lib
 	git clone git://github.com/flavio/qjson.git qjson

-You are done with this prerequisite once the cloning completes.
+You are done with this prerequisite once the cloning process completes.